Louisli0515/Investment-banking-Financial-analysis-and-Valuation-Coursera/README.md

 #### Recap - Fully Diluted Shares

 * Fully diluted shares outstanding = Basic shares outstanding Options/ Warrants - net addition(TSM) + RSUs (all) + Convertible securities(outstanding * conversion rate)

+### Financial Adjustments

+#### Review of the Spread Template

+* The Income Statement and the Cash Flow Data show up in the "Reported Financial Data" section of the spread template.
+* Records three years of historical data and the latest twelve months.
+* ***DO NOT*** modify the form of the template; conform the company's presentation to fit the template line items.

+#### Stub periods

+* Shows year-to-date (YTD) financial data
+* Use to derive latest-twelve-month (LTM) financial data
+* LTM = Current stub + Prior year - Prior stub

+#### Calendarisation

+* Not every company has the same year-end date
+* Most are 12/31; but many are not.
+* Important to ***convert*** all companies being analysed to same year-end

+#### Financial adjustments

+* Many historical financial statements are not "clean": - One-time charges; Extradordinary items.
+* Other times the financial presentation is not "comparable" between companies.
+* Reminder: Comparability/standardisation of data is key.

+#### Financial adjustment examples

+* Severance expense: not expected to happen every period.
+* Gain on sale of a building: Don't do it often; unrelated to operations.

+#### How to Locate Adjustments

+* Look on the face of the Income Statement
+* Do a search for Key Words in 10-K and 10-Q